What is DKIM? How to explain DKIM in plain English?

 DMARC’s alignment feature prevents spoofing of the “Header from” address by matching the “Header from” domain name with the “Envelope from” domain name used during an SPF check.
 And matching the “Header from” domain name with the “d= domain name” tag in the DKIM signature.

 To pass the DMARC check, a message must pass SPF authentication with domain alignment and/or DKIM authentication with domain alignment.
-A message will fail DMARC check if the message fails both SPF authentication/alignment and DKIM authentication/alignment.
+A message will fail DMARC check if the message fails DKIM and SPF authentication.

 DMARC allows senders to instruct email providers on how to handle unauthenticated mail via a DMARC policy, removing any guesswork on how they should handle messages that fail DMARC authentication.